 Swimming: the Buddy System

 It is vital for children who are visiting the beach to know how to swim.
-After all, drowning is the leading cause of accidental deaths for children under 12 years of age.
+Swimming competency is the core of pool and beach safety.
+After all, according to the CDC, drowning is the leading cause of accidental deaths for children under 12 years of age.

 When your children do go in the ocean, there are a few measures of safety to keep in mind.
 Coast Guard-approved life vests should always be worn by kids who cannot swim.
 To be clear, floaties or other floatation devices should never be worn instead.